Lovely reader Jori sent me this request by e-mail:

 Luckily there are plenty of ways to utilize items that cross stylistic boundaries to create outfits that are chic, classy, and structured.
 Throw a dash of hipster into an otherwise sophisticated mix.
 Let’s take a peek.

-This set shows three potential outfits for a late-night rock show at a dive bar, so there’s plenty of black and a few rocker-ish details.
+This set shows three potential outfits for a late-night rock show at a bar, so there’s plenty of black and a few rocker-ish details.

-The first outfit features the aforementioned graphic tee, though you’ll notice it’s a pretty arty one.
+The first outfit features a graphic tee, though you’ll notice it’s a pretty arty one.
 Throw a black blazer over that too add some structure, add some dark wash bootleg jeans, and tack on a pair of Frye harness boots.
 For even more funk, roll the blazer sleeves up and pile on some bangles.

 The second outfit is much more “out there,” in my opinion, but still do-able for an early 40s rock-n-roller.
 Start with a brightly patterned dress, preferably something abstract or geometric for sophistication’s sake.
 Toss on a black leather jacket – I’ve got a motorcycle style up above, but a bomber or even a tailored leather blazer could work just as well.
 Then add some classy, comfy black pumps.
 If it’s a standing show, swap those for black flats, but try to find some with cool detailing: Studs, zippers, or trim.